SneezyG/SneezyG/README.md

 I'm a Software Developer passionate about building scalable, efficient, and secure systems.
 I enjoy solving complex problems with clean, maintainable code, and have experience across Python, Java, JavaScript, PHP, microservices, and full-stack development.

-#### 🛠️ Volunteering BaaS Solutions
+#### 🛠️ Volunteering Software Solutions

-During my free time, I offer volunteer **Backend-as-a-Service solutions** for individuals, startups, and non-profits.
+During my free time, I offer volunteer software solutions for individuals, startups, and non-profits.
 I enjoy solving real-world problems and giving back to the community.
 Whether you're bootstrapping a product or need backend support for a hackathon, I'm happy to help.

 ---